 Net Price: $19,661

-Vassar College, in the beautiful Hudson Valley, New York, is famous for its progressive academics and liberal student population.
-Secular students will find a wide spectrum of joining opportunities, as only five of the college’s 150 student-run organizations identify as religiously affiliated.
-Vassar ranked 2nd in the Princeton Review’s Least Religious Colleges list, in particular due to its low percentage of students who consider themselves committed to organized religion.
-Vassar College has the financial resources to assist all levels of need, and has consistently reduced loans for students of low-income families.
+Vassar College, in Hudson Valley, New York, is famous for its progressive academics and liberal student population.
+Secular students will find a wide spectrum of joining opportunities.
+Only five of the college’s 150 student-run organizations identify as religiously affiliated.
+Vassar ranked 2nd in the Princeton Review’s Least Religious Colleges list.
+This is due to its low percentage of students who consider themselves committed to organized religion.
+Vassar College has the financial resources to assist all levels of need.
+It has consistently reduced loans for students of low-income families.

 By Tracy Eisenberg